ibm-cloud-docs/openwhisk/pkg_event_streams.md

 Similar to `isJSONData`, if `isBinaryValue` was set to `true` during trigger creation, the resultant `value` in the trigger payload is encoded as a Base64 string.

-If a `value` of `Some data` is posted with `isBinaryValue` set to `true`, the trigger payload might look something like the following example:
+If a `value` of `Some data` is posted with `isBinaryValue` set to `true`, the trigger payload might look something like the following example.

 ```json
 {
   "messages": [